hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/grounding.md

 On the other hand, c has a negative polarity because changing c from true to false can only make the statement "more false".
 It can't become true if it wasn't true before.

 Sub-expressions can also have double polarity.
-For example, consider the formula a <=> b In this example, a has double polarity, because making a true could cause the formula to become false when it was true before, but it could also cause the formula to become true when it wasn't before.
+For example, consider the formula a &lt;=&gt; b In this example, a has double polarity, because making a true could cause the formula to become false when it was true before, but it could also cause the formula to become true when it wasn't before.

 Grounding is disallowed when the quantified expression has double polarity in the rule.
-For example, the following is disallowed, because the forall statement has double polarity. cvl rule r { ... assert (forall uint x . f(x) > 0) <=> y; }
+For example, the following is disallowed, because the forall statement has double polarity. cvl rule r { ... assert (forall uint x . f(x) &gt; 0) &lt;=&gt; y; }

 In many cases you can split a rule with a quantifier in a double-polarity position into multiple rules with single-polarity quantifiers.
 For example, the above assertion could be split into two rules:

-cvl rule r1 { ... assert (forall uint x . f(x) > 0) => y; }
+cvl rule r1 { ... assert (forall uint x . f(x) &gt; 0) =&gt; y; }
-rule r2 { ... assert y => (forall uint x . f(x) > 0); }
+rule r2 { ... assert y =&gt; (forall uint x . f(x) &gt; 0); }

 Verifying r1 and r2 is logically equivalent to verifying r, but the quantified expression appears with single polarity in each of the two rules.